 Impacted wisdom teeth are one of the most common reasons patients visit our Austin, TX, dental office for a tooth extraction.
 Most patients do not have sufficient room in their jaw to accommodate the third and final set of molars.
 As a result, wisdom teeth are either unable to erupt from the gums or come in at an angle.
 This can cause severe inflammation and greatly increases your risk for infection.
 Extracting wisdom teeth early can help avoid developing future dental issues.

-While patients should anticipate some inflammation in the days after surgery, most side effects fade within a few days.
-However, patients should avoid using a straw or sucking for at least a week to avoid dislodging clots.
+While patients should anticipate some swelling and inflammation after surgery, most side effects fade within a few days.

 Taking NSAIDs (ibuprofen, etc.) and applying ice packs to the cheek over the extraction site can help manage any swelling.